 Purchase of Books

-Unlike most other library support groups, the Patrons operate simultaneously in six different ways to benefit the Pollak Library.
+Unlike most other library support groups, the Patrons operate simultaneously in five different ways to benefit the Pollak Library.
 Their earliest and still paramount activity is the purchase of books and other materials the Library could not otherwise afford.
 They have greatly enhanced its specialized collections in, for example, rare books, fine printing, Californiana, cartography, naval history, and science fiction.
 Thousands of volumes and sets of volumes in fields as diverse as religion, travel, fine arts, literature, and history have joined the circulating collection thanks to purchases by the Patrons.
 And they have consistently supplemented the reference collection in music, theater, chemistry, business, sports, geology, and many other subject areas.
 The Patrons Book Selection Committee, in consultation with Library staff, makes these purchase decisions.
 In recent years, the Patrons have devoted a quarter of their book budget to serial publications, usually scientific journals, chosen at the discretion of specialist librarians.